 We have used LensKit to support recommender systems education in multiple settings.
 At the University of Minnesota, Boise State University, and Texas State University, we and our collaborators have used it as the basis for assignments in graduate classes on recommender systems.
-It also forms the basis for the assignments in the Recommender Systems MOOC [16].
+It also forms the basis for the assignments in the Recommender Systems MOOC [Konstan et al., 2015].